-The Registrar's Office for all degree programs is maintained at the St. Augustine campus.
-Any inquiries or requests for information should be sent to the Registrar, University of St. Augustine for Health Sciences, 1 University Boulevard, St. Augustine, FL 32086, or email registrar@usa.edu.
+The main Registrar's Office for all degree programs is located on the St. Augustine campus with Registrar staff also located on the San Marcos campus.
+Any inquiries or requests for student information should be sent to the Registrar, University of St. Augustine for Health Sciences, 1 University Boulevard, St. Augustine, FL 32086, or email registrar@usa.edu.